Southern District of New York

 Distribution Calculation – Rising Tide

-The Proposed Plan seeks approval of a “rising tide” formula for calculating distributions.
+The Plan uses a “rising tide” formula for calculating distributions.
 This means that your distribution is calculated based on your total pre-receivership deposits, and your total pre-receivership withdrawals are counted against that calculation.
-Essentially, the Proposed Plan treats pre-receivership withdrawals the same as post-receivership distributions, because both are made from the same pool of commingled funds.
+Essentially, the Plan treats pre-receivership withdrawals the same as post-receivership distributions, because both are made from the same pool of commingled funds.

-If the Proposed Plan is approved, the Receiver will set an initial rising tide percentage shortly after approval.
+The Receiver set an initial rising tide percentage of 45% for Class 3 and 55% for Class 3A.
 From time to time, as the Receiver believes it is prudent to release reserves, the Receiver may increase that percentage.
 When the Receiver increases the percentage, users who already received distributions will generally be eligible for supplemental distributions.

 Distribution = (Total Deposits x Rising Tide %) – (Withdrawals + Prior Distributions)